artgris/FileManagerBundle/Resources/doc/book/1-basic-configuration.md

 Chapter 1 - Basic Configuration
 ===============================

-There are two methods to configure the bundle:
+Two methods are available for setting up this bundle:

-* Using basic configuration explain here
+* Using basic configuration explained here
 * [Using a service for a most advanced configuration](2-service-configuration.md)

-### Under `conf` key you have all your different file manager configurations.
+### Under the key `conf` you have all your different file manager configurations.

 | Option | Type     | Required |
 | :---  |:--------:|:--------:|